Active Substance: pioglitazone hydrochloride

 What benefit has Actos shown during the studies?

 Actos led to a decrease in the level of HbA1c, indicating that blood glucose levels had been reduced at doses of 15, 30 and 45 mg.
 Actos on its own was shown to be as effective as metformin and gliclazide.
 Actos also improved the glucose control obtained in type 2 diabetes when it was added to existing treatment with a sulphonylurea, insulin or metformin, or the combination of metformin and a sulphonylurea.

 What is the risk associated with Actos?

-The most common side effects with Actos (seen in between 1 and 10 patients in 100) are upper-respiratory-tract infection (colds), hypoaesthesia (reduced sense of touch), visual disturbance, bone fractures and increased weight.
-If Actos is used in combination with other antidiabetes medicines, other side effects may occur.
+The most common side effects with Actos (seen in between 1 and 10 patients in 100) are upper respiratory tract infection (colds), hypoaesthesia (reduced sense of touch), visual disturbance, bone fractures and increased weight.
+If Actos is used in combination with other diabetes medicines, other side effects may occur.
 For the full list of all side effects reported with Actos, see the package leaflet.

 Why has Actos been approved?